microsoft/hlsl-specs/proposals/0031-hlsl-vector-matrix-operations.md

 See [0029] for general background around the need for these new operations.

-A HLSL API needs to be defined to expose these new operations in a way that:
+An HLSL API needs to be defined to expose these new operations in a way that:
 * work well with existing HLSL APIs
 * is expected to work well with future HLSL APIs in the same problem space
 * can be implemented reasonably in DXC and cleanly in clang